neelmewada/VisualBuilder/README.md

 ## Installation

-Coming soon via a CocoaPod.
+Coming soon via CocoaPods.
+Till then, you can directly add this repo as a module in a Xcode workspace.

 # Usage